-- 1. Any gift with the exception of price or product itself offered in relation to sales Promotion should be modest in cost. - 2.
-Benefits to an employee of a customer or client should be channelled through the recipient's employer and offered with the employer's prior knowledge and approval.
-Participants should also bear in mind the problems which can be created if an offer is made to an individual member of a partnership. - 3.
+- Any gift with the exception of price or product itself offered in relation to sales Promotion should be modest in cost.
+The exception of "price or product itself" means that Participants are not restricted in the pricing of products or in promotional offers whereby a buyer receives free products - 2.
+Examples of inexpensive gifts that are likely to be considered acceptable would include items with a clear business use and items directly related to the correct use, administration or disposal of that product, by the person to whom it is offered, or the intended end user of the medicine.
+This could include educational events including modest hospitality, educational items, diagnostic aids or veterinary equipment whose value is not excessive. - 3.
+Items that have a clear business use such as branded mugs, branded pens, notepads or computer accessories are likely to be considered acceptable. - 4.
 Recipients should be advised that there may be VAT or other tax implications resulting from receipt of the proffered 'benefit'. - 4.
-When offering additional product as an inducement, care should be taken to ensure that the Rules on the supply of Animal Medicines are followed. - 5.
+When offering additional product as an inducement, care should be taken to ensure that the laws on the supply of Animal Medicines are followed. - 5.
 The wording in Clause 15.3 does not override the provisions in Clause 15.1.
-Therefore it is still possible, even if the gift relates to price or product itself, or directly relates to the correct use, administration or disposal, for the gift to fall foul of the requirements that it should not bring discredit, or reduce confidence in, the industry. - 6.
-Care needs to be taken when offering discounts or rebates to an end user (e.g. farmer) to ensure that the discount or rebate does not encourage the purchase of unnecessary Animal Medicines or unnecessary volumes of Animal Medicines and also, that the welfare of the animal is at all times never adversely affected either actually or potentially by the discount or rebate offer. - 7.
-For the purpose of Clauses 15.1 to 15.4 the word 'gift' is construed by the Code as including any pecuniary advantage being provided, with the exception of price or product itself. - 8.
+Therefore, it is still possible, even if the gift relates to price or product itself or is inexpensive and relevant to the practice of veterinary medicine or pharmacy, for the gift to fall foul of the requirements that it should not bring discredit, or reduce confidence in, the industry. - 6.
+Care needs to be taken when offering discounts or rebates to an end user (e.g. farmer) to ensure that the discount or rebate does not encourage the purchase of unnecessary Animal Medicines or unnecessary volumes of Animal Medicines and also, that the welfare of the animal is at all times never adversely affected either actually or potentially by the discount or rebate offer.

+- 7. For the purpose of Clauses 15.1 to 15.4 the word 'gift' is construed by the Code as including any pecuniary advantage being provided, with the exception of price or product itself. - 8.
 For the purposes of Clauses 15.1 to 15.4 a prize draw is a competition where the winner is chosen at random from all valid entries returned by participants.